Compulsory modules for both pathways:

 This programme explores how information and communication technologies may be managed, and how they may serve the purposes of management.
-Graduates have gained employment as: ICT managers, project managers and consultants; business and systems analysts; teachers and lecturers.
+Graduates have pursued careers as ICT managers, project managers and consultants, business and systems analysts, teachers and lecturers.

 Applicants should have one of the following: